aromal-qburst/ckeditor5-file-upload-v36/README.md

 The progress bar has a button to cancel the file upload process.

 ### Upload complete
-When the file has been successfully uploaded, the server should return an object containing the resourceUrl key which points to the uploaded file on the server.
-The value of the resourceUrl key will be added to the empty href attribute of the previously created link.
+When the file has been successfully uploaded, the server should return an object containing the default key which points to the uploaded file on the server.
+The value of the default key will be added to the empty href attribute of the previously created link.

 ![Toolbar Inputs](https://bucket-doc-s1.s3.eu-central-1.amazonaws.com/images/print3.png)
 <br/>